 - Your school can send work to you or help you access it online, and you can send it back to them to be marked

-- A teacher might visit you out of school – they might come to see you at home, in a community centre or in hospital, for example
+- A teacher might visit you out of school – for example, they might come to see you at home, in a community centre or in hospital

 - You might get a special timetable so you can go to school at times that work for you